Lina Romay: Career

 She began appearing in Jesús Franco's films when they met in 1972, adopting the stage name Lina Romay after an actress and jazz artist from the 1940s.
-She also used the stage names, Candy Coster and Lulu Laverne, stating, I'm Lina Romay when I have brown hair, Candy Coster when I have blonde hair, and Lulu Laveme when I have red hair."
+She also used the stage names, Candy Coster and Lulu Laverne, stating, "I'm Lina Romay when I have brown hair, Candy Coster when I have blonde hair, and Lulu Laveme when I have red hair."
 Franco cast her in her first lead role in his 1973 film The Female Vampire.

 She acted in over a hundred feature films, most directed by Franco.
 A self-confessed exhibitionist, the majority of their films together were in the erotic film genre (including many X titles featuring unsimulated sex scenes; she had unsimulated sex with Franco in one of this movies), but she also appeared in many of his horror, comedy, and action/adventure films as well.
 Among the better known of her horror films are The Bare Breasted Countess (1973), Barbed Wire Dolls (1975) and Jack the Ripper (1976).
-Ardid co-starred with her in several of Franco's films until he realized she was having an affair with Franco in 1975.
-Romay and Ardid finalized their divorce in 1978, and Ardid stopped working with Franco after 1980.
+Ardid co-starred with her in several of Franco's films until he realized she was having an affair with him in 1975.
+The divorce of Romay and Ardid was finalized in 1978, and Ardid stopped working with Franco after 1980.

 Although Romay was listed in the credits of several of Franco's films as a co-director, actor Antonio Mayans stated in a 2019 interview that Franco used to credit her in that manner for business reasons, and that she never actually co-directed any of the films.
 However, she contributed occasional plot ideas and assisted in the editing room.

 Personal life and death

 Romay was a polyglot, speaking Spanish, Catalan, French, Portuguese, Italian, and English.

 Lina Romay and Jesús Franco lived as a couple for almost four decades but only officially married on 25 April 2008.
 She died from cancer at the age of 57 on 15 February 2012 in Málaga, Spain.
-Franco died soon after in 2013.
+Franco died a little over a year later, in April 2013.